U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 John Jay College is a liberal arts college dedicated to education, research, and service in the fields of criminal justice, fire science, and related areas of public safety and public service.
 It strives to endow students with the skills of critical thinking and effective communication; the perspective and moral judgment that result from liberal studies; the capacity for personal and social growth and creative problem solving that results from the ability to acquire and evaluate information; the ability to navigate advanced technological systems; and the awareness of the diverse cultural, historical, economic, and political forces that shape our society.

 When applying to CUNY--John Jay College of Criminal Justice, it's important to note the application deadline is May 31.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at CUNY--John Jay College of Criminal Justice is $65.
 It is less selective, with an acceptance rate of 47.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||47.8%|

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at CUNY--John Jay College of Criminal Justice is 18:1, and the school has 33.6 percent of its classes with fewer than 20 students.
-The most popular majors at CUNY--John Jay College of Criminal Justice include: Criminal Justice/Law Enforcement Administration; Forensic Psychology; Social Sciences, Other; Community Organization and Advocacy; and Public Administration.
-The average freshman retention rate, an indicator of student satisfaction, is 75.5 percent.
+The student-faculty ratio at CUNY--John Jay College of Criminal Justice is 18:1.
+The most popular majors at CUNY--John Jay College of Criminal Justice include: Criminal Justice/Law Enforcement Administration; Forensic Psychology; Social Sciences, Other; Legal Studies, General; and Public Administration.
+The average freshman retention rate, an indicator of student satisfaction, is 77 percent.